Health Guidelines and Reopening Plan

 Mask On – Masks are required when in our school buildings.

-Stay Safe – We will facilitate social distancing in our schools and other buildings and will encourage all students, staff, parents, guardians and visitors to maintain a six-foot distance from other people as much as possible.
+Stay Safe – We will facilitate social distancing in our schools and other buildings and will encourage all students, staff, parents, guardians and visitors to maintain at least 3 feet social distancing from other people as much as possible.

 If everyone works hard to follow the “Mask On, Clean Up and Stay Safe” guidelines during this pandemic, we are confident that we will minimize the number of positive COVID-19 cases that result from interactions in our buildings.